safe-global/safe-docs/safe-core-sdk/auth-kit/particle-network.md

 ## Sign in to an Ethereum account

-Now that an instance of `ParticleModalPack` is created and initialized, you can use the `signIn()` method to facilitate login through the standard Particle Auth authentication menu. `signIn()` is most often assigned to something like a "Sign In" button.
+Now that an instance of `ParticleModalPack` is created and initialized, you can use the `signIn()` method to facilitate logging in through the standard Particle Auth authentication menu. `signIn()` is most often assigned to something like a "Sign In" button.

 Each authentication mechanism (email, Google, Twitter, etc.) results in a **constant** and **unique** externally-owned account.
-This account will exist across any other Particle-integrated applications & is tied directly to a specific social account relating to the chosen authentication mechanism.
+This account will exist across any other Particle-integrated applications and be tied directly to a specific social account relating to the chosen authentication mechanism.

 ```ts
 // Once a user signs in, this returns the user's EOA address